andywalton7/sdk-test/source/index.html.md

 ```
 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```
 Creating a new consignment, allocating it to a suitable carrier service, printing its delivery labels, and then adding it to that service's manifest is perhaps PRO's most basic use case.
-This call flow is useful if you want to keep your customer checkout journey simple, and you know that all your items will ship from the same physical location.
+The **Classic** call flow offers the lightest integration design of all PRO flows, making it easy for your organisation to manage deliveries across multiple carriers.

+The **Classic** flow is most useful to your business if:

+* You have a single warehouse / fulfilment centre.
+* You use a static delivery promise (e.g. Next day delivery before 5pm).
+* You want to keep your business logic and technology architecture as simple as possible.

 There are four steps to the flow: